hardikbhalodi/WhackAMole-PocketSphinx/README.md

 WhackAMole-PocketSphix
 ======================

-Use youe speech to whack a mole!
+Use your speech to whack a mole!